olets/zsh-abbr/README.md

 Use the **--global** flag to rename a global abbreviation.
 Otherwise a command abbreviation will be renamed.

-Rename is session/user- and regular/global-specific.
-If you get a "no matching abbreviation" error, make sure you added the right flags.
+Rename is scope- and type-specific.
+If you get a "no matching abbreviation" error, make sure you added the right flags (list abbreviations if you are not sure).

 ```shell
 % abbr --add gcm git checkout master